dgnball/danielball.com/journey.md

 I worked for the following organisations:

-* Department for International Trade (DIT) on the [Digital Licensing for gov.uk (LITE)](https://www.gov.uk/guidance/export-licensing-system) project.
+* Department for International Trade (DIT) on the [LITE](https://www.gov.uk/government/publications/notice-to-exporters-202108-lite/nte-202108-lite) project.
 Details are [here](/projects/digital-licensing-for-gov-uk-lite)
 * [Vodafone UK](https://www.vodafone.co.uk) via [MMT-digital](https://mmtdigital.co.uk/) as an SRE for their consumer-facing web assets.
-Details are [here](/projects/test-framework-for-vodafone-co-uk).
+Details are [here](/projects/test-framework-for-vodafone-co-uk)
 * [Babylon Healthcare](https://www.babylonhealth.com) as a Python engineer.
-See the [Babylon Healthcare Symptom Checker](/projects/babylon-healthcare-symptom-checker) project.
+See the [Babylon Healthcare Symptom Checker](/projects/babylon-healthcare-symptom-checker) project
-* [Hanzo](https://www.hanzo.co) as the solo developer on the [Illuminate Command Center Slack App](/projects/illuminate-command-center-slack-app) project.
+* [Hanzo](https://www.hanzo.co) as the solo developer on the [Illuminate Command Center Slack App](/projects/illuminate-command-center-slack-app) project
 * [ONS](https://www.ons.gov.uk) as a Python developer.
-See the [ONS Supplementary Data Service](/projects/ons-supplementary-data-service) project.
+See the [ONS Supplementary Data Service](/projects/ons-supplementary-data-service) project

 ## 2023 - 2024